aubreyrjones/mutagen/README.md

 long lines are visually (but not actually) wrapped around for easier reading.
 This is often in the "view" or "document" menu.

-You can also continue a paragraph into a new line by starting the new line with `\`.
+You can also explicitly continue a paragraph into a new line by starting the new line with `\`.
 This will force the text on the new line to be treated as part of the preceding paragraph.

 If you want to insert a line break, but not have a regular paragraph separation (useful for outlining ranks of resources for instance), you